javiistacks/myPortfolio/README.md

 P. Social Media footer.

 Q. All "Social Media" icons are working and will navigate user to my social media accounts on platforms Linkedin, Twitter, Instagram, and Facebook.
+Icons will interact when user hovers mouse over social media icon.

 <img src="images/iphone8.png" width="550" height="400" >